definition of why

 2. How can I do that?
 I want to do it too.

-It’s like the difference between “Don’t do that in front of me” and “Please show me how it’s done.”
+It’s like the difference between “Don’t do that in front of me” and “Show me how it’s done.”

 It’s the difference between “Why can’t I do that too?” and “Why would anyone in their right mind do that?”